pravega/pravega-tools/pravega-cli/README.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->
-# Pravega CLI
+# Pravega CLI (DEPRECATED IN THIS REPOSITORY)

 Pravega CLI is a tool for inspecting and exploring Pravega deployments.
+**DEPRECATION WARNING**: _The Pravega CLI has been migrated to the Pravega core repo and this codebase is stale and will be eventually removed.
+To use Pravega CLI, please refer to https://github.com/pravega/pravega_.

 ## Prerequisites